datopian/markdownbased/content/howtos/how-to-quickly-create-a-sandbox-website.md

 - A GitHub account.
 If you don’t have one, click [here](https://github.com/signup) to create it.
-A Vercel account on https://vercel.com/signup.
-Ideally sign up using your Github account or you can choose to sign up with your email.
-This will create your Sandbox.
+- A Vercel account.
+If you don't have one, click [here](https://vercel.com/signup) to create it.
+Ideally, sign up using your Github account or you can choose to sign up with your email.

 ### Step 2